-Out of the events in the event queue, events of the type specified by "t_mask" shall be cleared to the right before of the events of the type specified by the "last_mask" are not cleared.
+Out of the events in the event queue, events of the type specified by "t_mask" shall be cleared to the right before of the events of the type specified by the "last_mask".
+The events of the type of specified by the "last_mask" are not cleared.
 However, when "last_mask" = "EM_ALL", it means that only one event of the "last_mask" type is specifically cleared.
-Also, When "last_mask" = "EM_NULL", the target is set to the end of the event queue.
+Also, when "last_mask" = "EM_NULL", the target is set to the end of the event queue.
 Examples to combine "t_mask" and the "last_mask" are shown as follows: